Inheritance in RAPID-ML

-In fact, RAPID-ML has experimental support for inheritance now, and it works in most respects, creating subtypes in generated code and Swagger-OpenAPI 2.0, using the RAPID-XChange Contract generator.
+In fact, RAPID-ML has experimental support for inheritance at the language level.
+This works as expected in most cases, creating subtypes in generated code and Swagger-OpenAPI 2.0, using the RAPID-XChange Contract generator.

 The extends keyword on a data structure declaration allows both single and multiple inheritance.
 Here's a single inheritance example:

 structure Person taxpayerID : string lastName : string firstName : string otherNames : string* structure USCitizen extends Person stateOfResidence : string numDependents : int

 RAPID-ML also supports a restrict keyword that can be used to specialize inherited properties, like this:

 structure Person taxpayerID : string lastName : string firstName : string otherNames : string* structure USCitizen extends Person restrict taxpayerID: string! of length 9 stateOfResidence : string numDependents : int structure TaxFiling filingID : string! taxpayer : reference to Person! jurisdiction : string year : gYear period : int currency : string grossIncome : decimal taxLiability : decimal structure USTaxFiling extends TaxFiling restrict taxpayer : reference to USCitizen! restrict year : gYear! restrict period : int!